Distributed Normal Map-based Stochastic Proximal Gradient Methods over Networks: Numerical Experiments

-This section presents two numerical examples that illustrate the superior performance of \normed~and \normgt~in comparison to existing methods over a ring graph (Figure \ref{fig:ring}).
-Both normal map-based and Prox-SGD type methods utilize the same stochastic oracle to output stochastic gradients and apply the proximal operator once per iteration.
+This section presents { three} numerical examples that illustrate the superior performance of \normed~and \normgt~in comparison to existing methods over ring graphs { and Erd\"os-R\'enyi graphs}.
+All methods utilize the same stochastic oracle to output stochastic gradients and apply the proximal operator once per iteration.
 Regarding the data distribution, we consider the heterogeneous setting, i.e., the samples are first sorted by their labels and then partitioned among the agents.
+The stationarity measure for all figures is $\sumn\E\brki{\normi{\gamma^{-1}\Fnat{x_{i,k}} }^2}/n$ for the distributed methods and $\E\brki{\normi{\gamma^{-1} \Fnat{x_k}}^2}$ for centralized methods.